 About Helen: My initial interest began on a trip to Japan over 30 years ago when I was inspired by light filtering through traditional shoji screens.
 I soon began developing workshops combining book arts, papercraft and lighting techniques.
 I’m the author of five books about paper crafts and papermaking, and I have a membership program called The Paper Year, featuring a how-to paper project for every month.
 I am a Colorado artist who constructs installations, sculptures, films, artists’ books and works in paper.
 I teach, lecture and exhibit my work internationally and have an extensive network of paper colleagues around the world.
 My interest in how things are made (from paper) keep me up-to-date on current paper trends, which I write about in my weekly blog, The Sunday Paper.
-I hold an annual paper retreat in my Red Cliff, Colorado studio each September.
+I hold papermaking master classes and an annual paper retreat in my Red Cliff, Colorado studio each September.

 Frequently Asked Questions:

 What kind of experience is required?

 This class is for all levels.
 I have taught paper weaving to beginners and experienced artists – you’ll take it to the level that is appropriate.